 With acupuncture, there are minimal to no side effects.
 This contrasts to medical prescriptions, which can have a great number of unwanted side effects on a pet’s organ function.

-If you think your dog or cat may be a candidate for acupuncture treatments, request an appointment here so Dr. Jessie and her team can evaluate your pet.
+If you think your dog or cat may be a candidate for acupuncture treatments, request an appointment here so we can evaluate your pet.